zaiisao/Documentation/en/Real-time-Messaging/limitations_java.md

   - [`createImageMessageByUploading`](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java_linux/classio_1_1agora_1_1rtm_1_1_rtm_client.html#afc93fad7700593a803ddbc87482c0ac0)
   - [`downloadMediaToFile`](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java_linux/classio_1_1agora_1_1rtm_1_1_rtm_client.html#a34e0bd19fb0bbd1d91dec0a1af100038)

 ## Miscellaneous

 - Notifications of a member joining or leaving the channel are automatically disabled when the number of channel members exceeds 512.
 Agora recommends that you call the [Gets channel events RESTful API](../../en/Real-time-Messaging/rtm_get_event.md) from your server to get the notifications of channel events.
-- The current version supports querying the online status of a maximum of 256 users.
+- The current version supports querying the online status of up to 256 users.
-- You can subscribe to the online status of a maximxim of 512 users in one method call, and you can subscribe to the online status of at most 512 users.
+- You can subscribe to the online status of up to 512 users in one method call, and you can subscribe to the online status of up to 512 users.
-- Attribute settings in one user attribute operation should not exceed 16 KB in size; attribute settings in one channel attribute operation should not exceed 32 KB in size; each attribute (key/value pair) should not excced 8 KB in size; the number of key/value pairs you set in one attribute operation should not exceed 32.
+- Attribute settings in one user attribute operation must not exceed 16 KB in size.
+Attribute settings in one channel attribute operation must not exceed 32 KB in size.
+Each attribute (key/value pair) must not exceed 8 KB in size.
+The number of key/value pairs you set in one attribute operation must not exceed 32.
+- Each file or image you upload to the Agora server stays for 7 days.
+The corresponding media ID also stays valid for seven days.
+- Each file or image to upload must not exceed 30 MB.
+- Each client instance can only support up to 9 upload and download processes at the same time.